-It’s not like the agony or horrendous suicidal PMT is something I would just forget.
+It’s not like the suicidal PMT is something I would just forget.
 But for some reason, when a doctor asks when my last period was, I just look at her blankly and shrug my shoulders.

 ‘Could you be pregnant?’